 Guo is the author (with Mark Fraser) of Propensity Score Analysis: Statistical Methods and Applications (2015), a comprehensive guide to the many ways that propensity scores can be used to improve causal inference.
 Other books include Survival Analysis (2010) and Structural Equation Modeling (2011) (with Natasha Bowen).

 Guo has published more than 100 articles in peer-reviewed journals and is among the top 2% of most cited scientists in the world, according to a recent study published on PLoS Biology by experts at Stanford University.
 He is the Vice President of American Society of Social Work and Research.
 He is the Fellow of American Academy of Social Work and Social Welfare.
 He is on the editorial boards of Social Service Review, Journal of the Society for Social Work and Children and Youth Services Review.

-Until recently, Guo was a faculty member at the University of North Carolina at Chapel Hill where he taught graduate courses on event history analysis, hierarchical linear modeling, growth curve modeling, structural equation modeling, and program evaluation.
-He has received many awards for his teaching:
+Guo was previously a faculty member at the University of North Carolina at Chapel Hill where he taught graduate courses on event history analysis, hierarchical linear modeling, growth curve modeling, structural equation modeling, and program evaluation.
+There he received many awards for his teaching:

 - Dean’s Recognition of Teaching Excellence in the School of Social Work at UNC at Chapel Hill for academic years 2004-05, 2005-06, 2006-07, 2008-09, 2009-10.